jjpark987/codescript-demo/README.md

 # CodeScript Demo

-This repository contains the demo version for CodeScript.
+This repository contains the demo version for [CodeScript](http://codescript-demo-env.eba-edrru6it.us-east-2.elasticbeanstalk.com/) using AWS Elastic Beanstalk.

 For the local version of the app, check out these repositories: